Bairdo/gasket/docs/README.authentication.md

 - Gasket

 ### Overview
-A user can be in two states authenticated and unauthenticated.
+When used in 'wired' mode a user can be in two states authenticated and unauthenticated.
 When a user is unauthenticated (default state) all of their traffic is redirected to the hostapd server via a destination MAC address rewrite.
 This allows the following:
 1. The hostapd process to inform the client that the network is using 802.1X with a EAP-Request message.
 2. 802.1X traffic destined to the authenticator should only be received by the hostapd process.
 3. One hostpad process to be anywhere on the network.
 When a user sends the EAP-Logoff message they are unauthenticated from the port.

+When used in 'wireless mode' (where the AP performs the authentication) no unauthenticated traffic or EAP should be seen by the switch.
+Therefore no redirection of unauthenticated traffic, or start messages need to be performed.

 When a user successfully authenticates Access Control List (ACL) rules get applied.
 These ACLs are identical to Faucet ACL rule syntax, and can therefore perform any Faucet action such as output, mirror, modify VLANs, ... .